eudoxia0/eudoxia0.github.io/article/_posts/2025-04-12-my-backup-infrastructure-2025-edition.md

 card: my-backup-infrastructure-2025-edition.webp
 ---

-tl;dr two portable SSDs, synced with [rsync]; and a [Backblaze][bb] bucket synced with [restic].
+tl;dr two portable SSDs, synced with [rsync]; and a [Backblaze][bb] bucket synced with [restic]:

-I'm finally satisfied with my infrastructure for backups, so I'm writing it up so others can benefit from it.

 ![A diagram of my backup infrastructure.
 In a box labeled 'local', my laptop, 'metauro', and the two SSDs, 'chiron' and 'nessus', backed up with rsync.
 In a box labeled 'remote', the Backblaze bucket named 'pholus', backed up with restic.](/assets/content/my-backup-infrastructure-2025-edition/infra.svg)

+I'm finally satisfied with my infrastructure for backups, so I'm writing it up so others can benefit from it.

 # Criteria